 Johnny proposed to me before he left.
-He said the words “Will you marry me?” when we were eye to eye, heart to heart, breathless with love and longing for each other.
+He said the words “Will you marry me?” when we were eye to eye, heart to heart and breathless with love and longing for each other.
 He’d said it before he’d become a soldier.
 He’d said it when he was just a village lad, my lad.
 The next day, he left for France.
 He’d said that he’d be home for Christmas.

-I’d told them all he’d proposed, but with no ring to show for it they were quick to doubt it.
-They said the rush, excitement, the panic had made him do it!
+I’d told them all he’d proposed but with no ring to show for it they were quick to doubt it.
+They said the rush, excitement and even panic had made him do it!
 They wondered if without the war he’d have done it at all.
-“You need a ring to make it proper” they said.
+“You need a ring to make it proper!” they said.
 But I’d seen it in his eyes.
 I’d felt it in the insistence of his grasp.
 I’d felt it in our hearts!
 I knew he meant it!
 Without him beside me though, without a ring, as the days went on, I began to doubt him too.

 The village wasn’t right without the men.
-The women ruled now and everywhere I turned they were cackling hens, in the lanes, in the village shop, at the school gates.
+The women ruled now and everywhere I turned there were cackling hens pecking in at lanes, at the village shop and at the school gates.
 I talked to him, you see, in my thoughts, to keep him close and I needed some quiet for that.
 They were too loud and I longed for some silence.